zouguojian/Traffic-accident-prediction/README.md

 This work considers combining multi-tricks with highway networks to achieve traffic accident risk prediction accurately.

 ## MODEL ITEM
-### 1. Part C 2023.
+### 1. Transportation Research Part C: Emerging Technologies (2024).
 MG-STNET: A Multi-Graph Spatio-Temporal Network for Traffic Accident Risk Forecasting [[codes link]](https://github.com/zouguojian/Traffic-flow-prediction/MG-STNET)
 * Note that, the MG-STNET program, it should be reproduced on the PyTorch version >= 2.10.0.
 If not, there are some problems will appear in the running stage.
 ---